cloudmesh/technologies/chapters/tech/ceph.md

 objects in the cluster.
 Clients can mount the filesystem as a kernel and use it.

-Ceph uses CRUSH algorithm (Controlled Replication Under Scalable Hashing) that decides how data will be stored and retrieved by the storage locations [@fa18-523-68-www-ceph-architecture].
+Ceph uses CRUSH algorithm (Controlled Replication Under Scalable Hashing) that decides how data will be stored and retrieved by the storage locations [@www-cepharch].

 Ceph has four main parts: